-WHSmith is a leading global travel retailer for news, books and convenience goods, operating from airports, hospitals, railway stations and motorway services areas.
+WHSmith is a leading global travel retailer for travel essentials operating from airports, hospitals, railway stations and motorway services areas.
 We also have a smaller business located on UK high streets and an online presence providing our customers with direct access to stationery, books and gifts.

-- WHSmith Travel has a strong presence in UK travel locations and an increasing portfolio of stores around the world, including our fast-growing North American businesses, Marshall Retail Group (MRG) for speciality retail, and InMotion, the market-leading global technology retailer in travel locations.
-WHSmith Travel sells a range of products serving customers in travel locations or in need of a convenience offer, including food and drink, books, newspapers, magazines and travel accessories.
-As at 31 August 2021, the business operated from 1,166 units in airports, hospitals, railway stations and motorway service areas.
-595 of these units are outside the UK across 30 countries, mainly in airports.
+- Travel UK is the largest division in the Group and operates from airports, hospitals, railways stations and motorway services across the UK, selling a range of products including food and drink, books, magazines, digital accessories, health and beauty products and souvenirs.
+As at 31st August 2022, the Travel UK operated from over 580 stores. - Our North America and The Rest of the World division has over 600 stores in 100 airports in 30 countries worldwide, throughout the United States, Australia, the Middle East, Asia and Europe.
+It includes our North American businesses, operating as Marshall Retail Group (MRG) for speciality retail, and InMotion, the market-leading global technology retailer in travel locations.
 Further details on international locations, including the numbers of stores in each country, can be found on our website. - WHSmith High Street sells a wide range of stationery, books, newspapers, magazines, toys, cards and confectionery.
-As at 31 August 2021, the business operated from 544 stores located on most of the UK's significant high streets and shopping centres.
-We operate over 200 Post Offices from within our High Street stores.
+As at 31 August 2022, the business operated from over 525 stores located on UK high streets and in shopping centres.
+We operate approximately 200 Post Offices from within our High Street stores.

-We also have an online presence through whsmith.co.uk, our specialist personalised greetings cards and gifts website funkypigeon.com, our specialist pens business cultpens.com and personalised stationery websites dottyaboutpaper.co.uk and treeofhearts.co.uk.
+We also have an online presence through whsmith.co.uk, our online personalised greetings cards and gifts website funkypigeon.com, our specialist pens business cultpens.com and personalised stationery websites dottyaboutpaper.co.uk and treeofhearts.co.uk.

-We directly employ approximately 9,000 colleagues in the UK and over 2,000 employees in our direct international businesses.
+We directly employ approximately 11,000 colleagues in the UK and approximately 3,000 employees in our direct international businesses (as at 31st August 2022).
 We use an employment agency to provide workers for our three distribution centres, with numbers reaching a few hundred workers at peak times of the year.
 Approximately 4,000 colleagues work in our joint venture and franchised stores.

 WHSmith has three main types of suppliers.
-Around 250 suppliers provide our own-brand products - principally stationery and chilled food.
-The vast majority of suppliers for stationery and own-brand goods are based in China, but we also source a small number of products from factories in India, Indonesia, Malaysia, South Korea, Taiwan, Turkey and Vietnam and the UK.
+Around 250 suppliers provide our own-brand products - principally stationery and technology accessories.
+The vast majority of suppliers for our own-brand goods are based in China, but we also source a small number of products from factories in India, Indonesia, Malaysia, South Korea, Taiwan, Turkey and Vietnam.
 Chilled food is sourced locally within our countries of operation.
-We have the strongest relationships, and most influence, with our top 15 suppliers by value, where we buy a larger proportion of their supply and tend to have longer-term commercial relationships.
+We have the strongest relationships, and most influence, with our top 20 suppliers by value, where we buy a larger proportion of their supply and tend to have longer-term commercial relationships.
 Outside of this supply base, we tend to be a comparatively small customer, buying relatively limited quantities, often of seasonal products.
 Our ability to influence activity with these suppliers is more limited.